WebAddict/LDSWAR/README.md

-# LDSWAR
+# LDSWAR - "Wake And Rise"
-"Wake and Rise" is an app for LDS Members of the Allen Ranch Ward of the Gilbert Greenfield Stake.
+"Wake and Rise" is an app for LDS Members of the Allen Ranch Ward of the Arizona Gilbert Greenfield Stake.
+It can be accessed at [LDSWAR.com](https://ldswar.com/).

 ## Contribute to Development